 Although no one can predict how counseling may benefit you specifically, you may find that learning skills and gaining understanding now can help you make better decisions for yourself and your loved ones in the future.
 It is up to you to decide if the potential outcomes are worth the price.

 Will my counselor tell me how to fix my problems?

 Not exactly.
 Counselors typically strive to help clients learn the skills they need to fix their own problems.
 It is similar to the way a teacher’s job is to help you discover your learning style and academic skills or the way a fitness trainer’s job is to encourage you to practice healthy exercises properly.
 You still have to do the work yourself even if they are helping you learn how to do it.
-In counseling, this means we help you develop insight, understanding, and skills, but you still have to make the decisions for yourself.
+Counselors may help you develop insight, understanding, and skills, but you still have to make the decisions and put in the effort yourself.

 Can you help me change my partner, family member, friend, boss, etc.?